frnietzsche/civ7/README.md

 Character creation is effectively done (for now).

 We're going to work on a small test area to... well, test the programs first.

+## Quotes

+"I was trying to breed children." - Max